vellotis/gratitude/README.md

 A simple Ruby wrapper for the [Gittip API](https://github.com/gittip/www.gittip.com#api).

-**Note**: This gem is currently under development and is not ready for use in a production environment.
-A stable version is planned for v0.1.0.
+**Note**: This gem is currently under development.
+A feature complete version that implements all features of the original Gittip API is planned for v0.1.0.
 Please follow the [Changelog](CHANGELOG.md) to check the status of the project.

 # Installation